 Plaza de la Cathedral | Religious

-If you can’t walk past a church without entering – talking to you dad – this is the square for you.
-The impressive baroque Cathedral de San Cristobal lends its name to the youngest square of Habana Vieja.
+The impressive baroque Cathedral de San Cristobal lends its name to the youngest square of Old Havana.

 #6- Revel in fifties glamour

-Old Havana showcases the city’s rich colonial past, but Vedado reminds of Havana’s recent glory days.
+Old Havana shows off the city’s rich colonial history, but Vedado reminds of Havana’s recent past.
 In the decennia before the revolution, American investors turned Vedado into a mixture of glamour and gangster.
-Luxurious hotels and casinos arose everywhere, financed by the mob and encouraged by the Cuban government.
+Luxurious hotels and casinos arose everywhere, financed by the mob and encouraged by the government.
 The gangsters and casinos are long gone, but part of the glamour stood the test of time.
-The best proof of that is Hotel Nacional, Vedado’s art deco landmark.
-Enjoy a cocktail on the back patio with a view of El Malecón.
+Vedado is scattered with art deco landmarks like the legendary Hotel Nacional.

 #7- Trace the roots of Cuban cigars

 The Viñales Valley was named UNESCO world heritage for its cultural value and dramatic landscape.
 Here, tobacco is still produced the traditional way.
 Animals are used for ploughing the land and tobacco leaves are harvested by hand.
-These methods produce the finest tobacco of the country, and by extension, the world.
+These methods result in the finest tobacco of the country.
 The valley is characterized by mogotes, limestone hills that arise abruptly from an otherwise flat surface.
-Make the three-hour trip from Havana to experience the making of world-class cigars; the spectacular landscape is a bonus.
+Make the three-hour trip from Havana to Viñales to experience the traditional cigar-making process and take in the spectacular landscape on the way.

 #8- Stroll along the city’s bustling veins

-Locals and tourists love promenading along El Malecón, a five-mile-long strip separating the city from the Atlantic ocean.
-Just 220 miles apart, the resemblance to Miami’s Ocean Drive is undeniable.
+El Malecón is a five-mile strip separating the city from the Atlantic ocean.
+Just 200 miles apart, the resemblance to Miami’s Ocean Drive is undeniable.

 #9- Stand on the Cuban side of the revolution